kemar/phoenix-mercury-mover/README.md

 My [Phoenix](https://github.com/kasper/phoenix/) config.

-I upgraded to macOS Sierra and [MercuryMover](http://www.heliumfoot.com/mercurymover/) stopped working.
+When I upgraded to macOS Sierra, [MercuryMover](http://www.heliumfoot.com/mercurymover/) stopped working.
 So I implemented some of its functionalities with Phoenix.

 ## Presentation